LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

 **Implementing the Circuit via PLC Ladder Diagram**

 After designing the electrical circuit logic, we will implement it with a PLC ladder logic diagram.
 We need two PLC input contacts to read the voltage from the two sensors and one coil to change the signal state.
-Most PLC ladder editors provide `JK/T/SR-flip-flop` modules, but you can also use NAND gates to build one if needed.(As shown below)
+Most PLC ladder editors provide built-in `JK/T/SR-flip-flop` modules for using, but you can also use `NAND` gates to build one if needed.(As shown below)

 ![](img/s_10.png)

+` Figure-07: Implement the JK flip-flop with PLC ladder logic , version v1.3 (2024)`

 > Reference: If you want to build your own JK flip flop ladder diagram in PLC, you can follow this document: https://instrumentationtools.com/topic/j-k-flip-flop/

 The PLC ladder logic diagram is shown below:

 ![](img/s_11.png)

+` Figure-08: Track block controller PLC ladder diagram, version v1.3 (2024)`

 Wire connection of the PLC input contact and output coils: